rekka/latex-flatten/README.md

 # latex-flatten

-Python script for flattening LaTeX files
+A simple Python script for flattening LaTeX files by inlining included files.

+  - Supports `\include` and `\input` commands.
+  - Automatically adds extension `.tex` if the file does not have an extension.
+  - Handles multiple include commands per line, comments.
+  - Does not flatten recursively.

 ## Installation and usage